googlemaps/extended-component-library/src/place_picker/README.md

 ## Styling

-You can use most built-in CSS properties to control the positioning or display of this component, similar to a `<span>` element.
+You can use most built-in CSS properties to control the positioning or display of this component, similar to a `<span>` or `<div>` element.
 The component also supports the following styling inputs for more customization:

 ### CSS Custom Properties